 An annulment is a way to end a marriage other than divorce and legal separation.
-An annulment voids a marriage and treats the marriage as if it never existed in the first place.
+It voids a marriage and treats the marriage as if it never existed in the first place.
 In other words, the marriage is prohibited by law for one reason or another.
 This is opposed to a divorce and legal separation, which recognizes that the marriage did exist.
-Remember, every married couple cannot get an annulment; you must meet your specific state law grounds for an annulment.
+Remember, every married couple cannot get an annulment; you must meet your specific state laws.
 The typical grounds for an annulment include marrying multiple people (bigamy), incestuous marriages, underage marriages, fraudulent or coerced marriages, among others.

 What is the difference between annulments and divorce?